kensiecodes/botwcompendium/readme.md

 - Begin UI overhaul (Feb 21, 2023)
   I'm currently learning OOP and async/await, so I'm quickly realizing the issues left in my script.
 I was also not super happy with the quality of the UI and know I can do better.
 Granted, the initial stage of the project was completed in 1-2 days.
 I commented out the entire CSS and am beginning from the mobile site.
 I added 'Roboto' font which is, in italics, very similar to the in-game font.
 Next will be working out the details of the API -> DOM and seriously refactoring my JS.
 - Total refactoring, restyling, and added features (March 5, 2023) I've implemented an auto-complete search feature which required some async/await to store the names at page load.
 I am matching the styling to the wireframe I created in Figma.
 Seems like a nesting doll of issues-- once I implement a new feature to solve a problem, a new one arises.
-Next to complete matching styling to wireframe.
+Next, will complete matching styling to wireframe.